-Halve, pit, and cut the plums into 8 slices (or fewer, if you’re using particularly tiny plums)
+Halve, pit, and cut the plums into 8 slices (or fewer, if you’re using particularly small plums or Italian prune plums)

-In a small bowl, make the topping by mixing together all the topping ingredients until everything is evenly mixed.
+In a small bowl, make the topping by mixing together all the topping ingredients except for the plums until everything is evenly mixed.
 Set aside.

 In the bowl of a stand mixer fitted with the paddle attachment, or by hand in a medium bowl, beat the butter and sugar until light and fluffy, about 3 to 5 minutes.